How contributing works

 Every submission goes through one of two paths:

-• Guide review.
-Anything else, like a new venue, a major change, or a first contribution, goes into the guide queue.
+- Guide review.
+New venue proposals without in-area guide coordinates, new host proposals, merge requests, discovery/import submissions, edits from people without a direct relationship, and locked-venue edits from managers or guides all queue for review.
 A guide checks the evidence you provided, looks for duplicates, and either approves, requests a follow-up, or rejects with a reason.

 What the statuses mean